Koredotcom/SearchAssist-Toolkit/Utilities/customConnectorService/readme.md

 ## Getting Started

 ### Clone the Repository
-To get started with the CustomConnector SDK, clone the repository:
+To get started with the Custom Connector SDK, clone the repository:

 ```
 git clone git@bitbucket.org:koreteam1/searchassist-common.git